 Land may be contaminated if it has previously been used for a hazardous activity or industry.
 A list of hazardous activities and industries, known as HAIL, is available on the Ministry for the Environment website.
-Land where a listed hazardous activity or industry has taken place is referred to as HAIL land.
-View the the hazardous activities and industries list(external link).
+The land where a listed hazardous activity or industry has taken place is referred to as HAIL land.
+View the hazardous activities and industries list(external link).

-Examples of hazardous land uses include orchards, market gardens and other horticultural land where chemicals may have been stored or spraying may have occurred; service stations; motor vehicle workshops, timber treatment sites, landfills, and some industrial sites.
+Examples of hazardous land use include orchards, market gardens and other horticultural lands where chemicals may have been stored or spraying may have occurred; service stations; motor vehicle workshops, timber treatment sites, landfills, and some industrial sites.
 Hazardous substances from these activities may be present in the soil many years after the activity has ceased.

 Environment Canterbury maintains a Listed Land Use Register (LLUR) that identifies sites where hazardous activities and industries have been located throughout Canterbury.
 You can check whether a property is on the LLUR at ECAN's website(external link)